gmagella-ca/custodian-pipeline/README.md

 # Writing and Deploying CloudCustodian Policies to the Deployment Pipeline

-CloudCustodian Scripts are written in YAML.
+CloudCustodian policies are written in YAML.
 The [Cloud Custodian Documentation](https://www.capitalone.io/docs/index.html) provides an introduction and example use cases.

 This guide supplements this with how to deploy the policies into the AWS CodeCommit repository and how to deploy them into the Master Account.